weaviate/Verba/README.md

 Your contributions are always welcome!
 Feel free to contribute ideas, feedback, or create issues and bug reports if you find any!
 Before contributing, please read the [Contribution Guide](./CONTRIBUTING.md).
 Visit our [Weaviate Community Forum](https://forum.weaviate.io/) if you need any help!

+Issue's labeled as `Community PR` are great features that can be implemented by the community.
+Feel free to contribute to them!

 ### Project Architecture

 You can learn more about Verba's architecture and implementation in its [technical documentation](./TECHNICAL.md) and [frontend documentation](./FRONTEND.md).
 It's recommended to have a look at them before making any contributions.